brickcap/openresty_examples/book.md

 We talked about synchronous yet non blocking requeests made by the location_capture api using nginx's powerful subrequests.However this syncrhonous yet non blocking feature is not limited to the location capture api, nearly all of openresty's directives follow this concept.

-"But how does it work?"

-It is quite simple if you understand how lua's coroutines and nginx's event loop work independantly of each other.
-All openresty does is to make coroutines in lua cooperate with the nginx's event loop.
-So let's trace a request through an openresty content_by_lua directive and see where it takes us.

-A good discussion of this concept is on the [openresty google groups](https://groups.google.com/forum/#!msg/openresty-en/7bauQiyG_wI/GZ2oe5ECOqAJ)

->"For every socket read that cannot complete immediately, ngx_lua will suspend (or yield) the current Lua coroutine (or "light thread") and give the control back to the nginx event loop.
-When the nginx event loop sees new events on the socket in question, then nginx event loop will give the control back to ngx_lua and ngx_lua will resume the suspended (or yieded) Lua coroutine and continue running its subsequent Lua code. "